-BOLT Leaders: A BOLT Leader is a sophomore, junior, or senior who is committed to mentoring a group of BOLTers (sophomores and new transfer/RUE students) and supporting the BOLT community.
+The BOLT Leader community is a diverse and inclusive group dedicated to building community in outdoor settings (and everywhere!)
+BOLT Leaders are sophomores, juniors, and seniors who are committed to mentoring a group of BOLTers (rising sophomores and new transfer/RUE students) and supporting the BOLT community.

 Being a BOLT leader is a big challenge and responsibility, but it is also a lot of fun.
 A Leader’s goals include providing support to our BOLTers, providing opportunities to reflect on the relationship between leadership and community, to help our BOLTers identify ways in which the dynamics of a BOLT group are analogous to the dynamics of any group or community to which they belong.
 A Leader will ensure a safe, rewarding, and educational experience for their group of BOLTers.